-There will be signs at the court building to direct the potential jurors where they should go.
+There will be signs at the court building to direct you to the jury pool room.
 There will also be court officers in the court building.
 If you are not sure where to go, you should approach a court officer and ask for directions.

-Not everyone who has been summonsed will be selected for the jury.
-The Court will summons enough people to form a jury panel and the jury will be selected from that panel.
+Not everyone who has been summonsed for jury service will be selected to serve on a jury.
+The Federal Court of Australia will summons enough potential jurors to form a jury panel and a jury will be selected, on a random basis, from that panel.

-A person who is not selected on the jury can normally leave court after the jury has been selected.
-However, a person who has not been selected on the jury can remain liable for jury service for up to three months.
-The person may be required to attend court again at some stage during the three month period.
+A person who is not selected on the jury will be advised by the Sheriff if they are needed to be ‘available’ for further trials.
+A person who has not been selected on the jury can remain liable for jury service for up to three months.